 To generate diverse and controlled role conflict scenarios, we design a story generation pipeline, as shown in \autoref{fig:method_figure}.
 The process operates in the following three stages:

 \paragraph{Stage 1.
-Expectation Generation} Role conflict occurs when the expectations associated with different roles cannot be fulfilled simultaneously.
+Expectation Generation} Role conflict arises when expectations associated with different roles cannot be fulfilled simultaneously.
 Given a role set $R$, we prompt an LLM to produce concise expectations for each role $r \in R$, each written as a single clause.
-For \textit{grandparent}, for instance, examples include \textit{`Maintain regular communication with family members.'} and \textit{`Provide guidance and wisdom based on life experience.'} We then conduct human validation to confirm that each expectation accurately represents a common, real-world obligation for that role.
+For instance, for \textit{grandparent}, examples include \textit{`Maintain regular communication with family members'} and \textit{`Provide guidance and wisdom based on life experience.'} We then validate each expectation to ensure it accurately reflects a common, real-world obligation for that role.